Research

 Cross-Product Compatibility, Lock-In, and Market Power: The Case of Smartphones and Laptops (JMP)

-This paper examines the role of compatibility across standalone technology products in anchoring consumers to brands.
-Through a novel experimental design, I identify the causal impact of compatibility, showing that participants’ willingness to pay for smartphones increases by 9% of their retail price when compatible with a laptop.
-I combine the experimental results with a smartphone demand model that incorporates compatibility with laptops to assess the welfare effects of (i) regulations mandating cross-brand compatibility (“open ecosystems”) and (ii) cross-market mergers.
-I find that in 2018-2019, closed ecosystems benefit Samsung by locking non-Apple laptop owners into lower-quality Samsung smartphones, while the switch to open ecosystems boosts Apple’s smartphone market share.
-However, in 2020-2023, closed ecosystems benefit Apple, as Samsung’s top smartphones are superior, prompting Apple laptop owners to switch to Samsung smartphones in open ecosystems.
-In both periods, consumer surplus rises due to lower prices and greater product variety in open ecosystems.
-A counterfactual merger between Samsung and HP, Apple’s main smartphone and laptop competitors, respectively, results in lower smartphone market concentration but raises Samsung smartphone prices, disadvantaging consumers who value compatibility less.
+This paper examines how compatibility across standalone technology products anchors consumers to brands.
+Using a novel experiment, I identify the causal effect of compatibility, showing that willingness to pay for smartphones increases by 9% of the retail price when compatible with laptops.
+Utilizing these results, I construct a smartphone demand model incorporating compatibility with laptops to evaluate the welfare effects of (i) mandating cross-brand compatibility (“open ecosystems”) and (ii) cross-market mergers.
+I find that in 2018–2019, closed ecosystems benefit Samsung by locking non-Apple laptop owners into lower-quality Samsung smartphones, while open ecosystems increase Apple’s dominance.
+However, in 2020–2023, closed ecosystems benefit Apple, as Samsung’s superior smartphones induce Apple laptop owners to switch to Samsung under open ecosystems.
+Across periods, open ecosystems increase consumer surplus.
+A counterfactual cross-market merger between Samsung and HP reduces smartphone market concentration but raises Samsung prices, disadvantaging consumers who value compatibility less.

 Closed Ecosystems and Firms' Investments.